ShadowPlague21/PodmanDeployToolkit/README.md

 2. Generate AI-optimized container configurations
 3. Build the Podman image
 4. Verify container stability with a 60-second test
-5. Offer to save locally or deploy to a remote server
+5. Offer to save locally or deploy to a remote server (with configurable SSH port)

 ## 📁 Project Structure